-Advisory: MATH 1, MATH 4, MATH 7 (at least 1.5 units of MATH 7), or the equivalent college course taken within the last year, with a grade of "C" or better
+Advisory: MATH 1, MATH 4, MATH 7 (at least 1.5 units of MATH 7), or the equivalent college course taken within the last year

 This course is designed for students interested in the health sciences field.
 The course will teach health-related applications of arithmetic and the analysis of data and health-related case studies for pertinent information.
 Basic arithmetic topics will be reviewed including percentage, ratio and proportions as well as basic statistical topics such as graphs, averages and statistical significance.
 Students will develop proficient skills in communication of mathematics, problem solving, use of multiple representations, and effective learning skills.
 MATH 18 is part of the LMC Developmental Math Program.
 Meets requirements for LMC Certificate of Achievement and the LMC Associate Degree.
 SC